 Bedbugs are an equal-opportunity pest.
 If you find bedbugs in your room it does not mean your room or the building is dirty or unhygienic.
 It simply means that a bug or two found its way into a place with humans, probably stowed away on luggage or linens from elsewhere.
 Bedbugs have not been found to spread disease.
 Even though they are annoying and not pleasant, they do not present a major health risk to you.
 We have protocols in place to deal with bedbugs if they are found in one of our buildings.
 If you suspect you may have bedbugs, please submit a Fix-it right away.

-- If you notice new bites when you wake up in the morning, especially on your arms, shoulders, neck, or calves, and in lines of three bites, or suspect your bed may have bedbugs, report it to ResLife staff (CA, RA, OM, ARD, or RD) immediately.
-Waiting to report it could allow the pests to spread before they can be contained.
+- If you notice bites, especially on your arms, shoulders, neck, or calves, and in lines of three bites, or suspect your bed may have bedbugs

 - Do not attempt to spray for bedbugs yourself, as standard bug spray will not kill them.
-We will bring in professionals who are trained and licensed to use stronger pesticides.
+We will bring in professionals who are trained and licensed to evaluate and develop an action plan.

 If we all do our part to prevent bedbugs in our halls, and take proper measures to control them when found, they won't be a problem for us here at UVM.